Messaging for nonprofits

 - Understand why your supporters donate.
 This can range from altruism to social status to tax benefits.

 - Try to communicate and keep donors involved year-round, not just when a need arises.
-While financial support does not always need to be the primary subject.

 - Donors need to see specifically how their gift is being used, and they want to know that they can trust you to invest their money responsibly.